 The Cancer Wellness Hub initiative is a place-based, community-led, and culturally appropriate model of engagement which provides education, navigation services for cancer prevention, screening, and treatment, and removes transportation and financial barriers to increase access to clinical trials and optimal care.
 Specially-trained Neighborhood Health Ambassadors help ensure that community residents feel welcome and valued, and are treated with respect and dignity.
 The Lazarex Foundation also supports sites in San Francisco (UCSF) and in Philadelphia (Abramson Cancer Center), with national expansion in the future.

 Dornsife participates in regular team meetings to optimize the success of the initiative.
 Her steadfast focus on improving the health and quality of life for diverse and underserved populations is unique among donors, and she "walks the walk" by participating actively at every level of the program, including development, implementation, and evaluation.
-She has also inspired others, including Amgen, which has become a key sponsor of this work.

 Please note: all dates are subject to change.